flniu/f-vimrc/README.md

 There are 3 methods to manage plugins in **f-vimrc**:
 * Vim traditional method:
-  Folders `colors`, `plugin`, `syntax` include several stable scripts and they are portable without Git or Internet access.
+  Folders `autoload`, `colors`, `plugin` include several stable scripts and they are portable without Git or Internet access.
 I call them **build-in plugins**.
-Only slow-changing and necessary scripts will be added here.
+Only core scripts will be added here.
 * [pathogen](https://github.com/tpope/vim-pathogen):
   With this practical runtime-path manager, you can download or clone or create plugins in default `bundle` folder.
 It's easy to try some plugins without messing your runtime-path or changing your configuration file.
 * [vim-plug](https://github.com/junegunn/vim-plug):
   With this powerful and minimalist plugin manager, managing your must-have plugins will be simple and effective.
 Plugins managed by **vim-plug** will be put in default `plugged` folder.

+My personal habit:
-My personal habit is: Try new plugin with **pathogen**; If it is what I need, then copy the plugin folder from `bundle` to `plugged` and add it in **vim-plug** section.
+* Try new plugin with **pathogen**;
+* If it is what I need and I want to make it under version control and portable, then copy the plugin folder from `bundle` to `plugged` and add it in **vim-plug** section.
+(I would not use `git submodule` because it's inconvenient in contrast to **vim-plug**.)

-You can choose either of them and change the settings in `config-plugin.vim`.
+You can choose either of them and change the settings in `vimrc.plugin`.

 Check **pathogen** and **vim-plug** pages for detailed introduction.